-Cash is one of the current assets of a business.
+- Cash is one of the current assets of a business.
 It is needed at all times to keep the business going.
 A business concern should always keep sufficient cash for meeting its obligations.
-Any shortage of cash will hamper the operations of a concern and any excess of it will be unproductive.
-Cash is the most unproductive of all the assets.
+Any shortage of cash will hamper the operations of a concern and any excess of it will be unproductive. - Cash is the most unproductive of all the assets.
 While fixed assets like machinery, plant, etc. and current assets such as inventory will help the business in increasing its earning capacity, cash in hand will not add anything to the concern.
-It is in this context that cash management has assumed much importance.

-Cash is the important current asset for the operations of the business.
+- Cash is the important current asset for the operations of the business.
 Cash is the basic input needed to keep the business running on a continuous basis; it is also the ultimate output expected to be realised by selling the service or product manufactured by the firm.
-The firm should keep sufficient cash, neither more nor less.
-Cash shortage will disrupt the firm's manufacturing operations while excessive cash will simply remain idle, without contributing anything towards the firm's profitability.
+The firm should keep sufficient cash, neither more nor less. - Cash shortage will disrupt the firm's manufacturing operations while excessive cash will simply remain idle, without contributing anything towards the firm's profitability.
 Thus, a major function of the financial manager is to maintain a sound cash position.